vinujakhatode/vinujakhatode/README.md

 .
 .
 ⚡ Fun fact: You are tricked!!😎

+## I'm Vinuja Khatode

-Okay, About me:👇
+About me:👇

 - 🔭 I’m currently working as a MLOps and Hybrid Multi-Cloud Intern at LinuxWorld Informatics Pvt.
-Ltd.
+Ltd. and in final year of BE.

 - 🌱 I’m currently learning Flutter😍